Cardinal point (optics): Focal points and planes

 The front focal point of an optical system, by definition, has the property that any ray that passes through it will emerge from the system parallel to the optical axis.
 The rear (or back) focal point of the system has the reverse property: rays that enter the system parallel to the optical axis are focused such that they pass through the rear focal point.

 The front and rear (or back) focal planes are defined as the planes, perpendicular to the optic axis, which pass through the front and rear focal points.
 An object infinitely far from the optical system forms an image at the rear focal plane.
-For objects a finite distance away, the image is formed at a different location, but rays that leave the object parallel to one another cross at the rear focal plane.
+For an object at a finite distance, the image is formed at a different location, but rays that leave the object parallel to one another cross at the rear focal plane.

-A diaphragm or "stop" at the rear focal plane can be used to filter rays by angle, since:

-It only allows rays to pass that are emitted at an angle (relative to the optical axis) that is sufficiently small.
-(An infinitely small aperture would only allow rays that are emitted along the optical axis to pass.)

-No matter where on the object the ray comes from, the ray will pass through the aperture as long as the angle at which it is emitted from the object is small enough.

-Note that the aperture must be centered on the optical axis for this to work as indicated.
-Using a sufficiently small aperture in the focal plane will make the lens telecentric.
+A diaphragm or "stop" at the rear focal plane of a lens can be used to filter rays by angle, since an aperture centred on the optical axis there will only pass rays that were emitted from the object at a sufficiently small angle from the optical axis.
+Using a sufficiently small aperture in the rear focal plane will make the lens object-space telecentric.

-Similarly, the allowed range of angles on the output side of the lens can be filtered by putting an aperture at the front focal plane of the lens (or a lens group within the overall lens).
+Similarly, the allowed range of angles on the output side of the lens can be filtered by putting an aperture at the front focal plane of the lens (or a lens group within the overall lens), and a sufficiently small aperture will make the lens image-space telecentric.
 This is important for DSLR cameras having CCD sensors.
 The pixels in these sensors are more sensitive to rays that hit them straight on than to those that strike at an angle.
 A lens that does not control the angle of incidence at the detector will produce pixel vignetting in the images.